tobigithub/ms2class-1/README.md

 # Prediction compound's subclass from Mass spectora

 ## Overview
-This is Keras, LightGBM and XGBoost implementation for the task of multi-class classification from Mass Spectora.
+This is Keras, LightGBM and XGBoost implementation for the task of multiclass classification from Mass Spectora.

 Yoshitaka Inoue, Tobias Kind, [Deep learning and gradient boosting for classification of high resolution tandem mass spectra](link)